 “Cannabis has no medical benefit.”

-This is a myth that is easily disproved by the ongoing research conducted all over the country.
+This is a cannamyth that is easily disproved by the ongoing research conducted all over the country.
 Modern research has been observing the use of cannabinoids for different purposes.
 For example, according to information published by the Asia-Pacific Journal of Oncology Nursing, cannabinoids were found to have potential in the treatment of cancer anorexia and cachexia.

 While much of the current research is still deemed preliminary, it has opened up new pathways towards potential medical alternatives.
 At the time of this writing, research is still ongoing to discover just exactly how much this plant can be used for the benefit of humanity.